weesunghyun/SynQ/README.md

 # Accurate Few-shot Quantization by Synthesis-aware Fine-tuning

 This project is a PyTorch implementation of **"Accurate Few-shot Quantization by Synthesis-aware Fine-tuning"**.
-The paper proposes SaFT (Synthesis-aware Fine-tuning), an Few-shot Quantization (FSQ) method.
+The paper proposes SaFT (Synthesis-aware Fine-tuning), a Few-shot Quantization (FSQ) method.

 ![Overall Architecture of SaFT](./images/saft.jpg)